bivex/moodboard-ui-vst3/readme.md

   * [ ] Decorative elements
 * [ ] Ensure pixel-perfect dimensions
 * [ ] Export in required resolutions (1x / 2x / 3x)

+Example words

+Individual UI components: a cutoff knob with fine tick marks, a resonance knob with a pointer, a volume knob with a rubber grip texture, a glowing power-on button, a matte power-off button, and a segmented LED display, all separated and floating on a 100% transparent alpha channel, no background, no mockup, in a soft modern aesthetic.